eserie/wax-ml/README.md

 [deluca](https://scikit-learn.org/stable/).
 These wrappers are in the `wax.gym` package.

-WAX implements *callbacks* in the `wax.gym` package.
+WAX-ML implements *callbacks* in the `wax.gym` package.
 The callback API was inspired by the one in the one in [dask](https://github.com/dask/dask).

-We would like to collaborate with the deluca team to develop this part of WAX.
+We would like to collaborate with the deluca team to develop this part of WAX-ML.

 The JAX ecosystem already has a library dedicated to reinforcement learning:
 [RLax](https://github.com/deepmind/rlax).
-What is done in WAX could be transferred to it.
+What is done in WAX-ML could be transferred to it.

 # Future plans

 ## Feedback loops and Control Toolbox

-We would like to implement other types of feedback loops in WAX.
+We would like to implement other types of feedback loops in WAX-ML.
 For instance, see:
 [python-control](https://github.com/python-control/python-control),
 [Slycot](https://github.com/python-control/Slycot).

 Many algorithms in this space are absent from the python ecosystem.
-If they are not implemented in other libraries, WAX aims to implement them via JAX and expose them with a simple API.
+If they are not implemented in other libraries, WAX-ML aims to implement them via JAX and expose them with a simple API.